 In the age of stock photography and automation, a personal touch stands out.
-Seeing real life customers enjoying actual meals served to them by an attentive, smiling wait staff can be an incredibly powerful tool to improve the reputation for your brand.
+Seeing real-life customers enjoying actual meals served to them by an attentive, smiling wait staff can be an incredibly powerful tool to improve the reputation for your brand.

 Expensive ad agencies (& the psychologists they employ) know, that the easier you make it for your people to picture themselves enjoying a meal at your restaurant, the more likely they are to come in sit down for a meal.
 Things like promotions and specials become less important in the decision making progress and you attract a different kind of customer who likes you for what you stand for, and not because of your pricing.

-Professional quality food, staff, and ambience photography can be difficult to pull off without a professional photographer, but there’s no denying it has the ability to transform your brand and appeal to new customers.
+Professional quality food, staff, and ambiance photography can be difficult to pull off without a professional photographer, but there’s no denying it has the ability to transform your brand and appeal to new customers.